cefet-rj-dal/tspredit/examples/filter/ts_fil_none.md

+No filter: The identity filter simply forwards the input series without modification.
+It serves as a baseline to quantify the marginal effect of any smoothing step in a pipeline.

 Objective: Show the identity filter pipeline (no change), useful to compare with other filters and validate the interface.

 ``` r